DockittDockitt

 How to Convert a PDF to Word Online

-- Go to the Dockitt PDF to Word tool.
+1. Open the Dockitt PDF to Word tool in your browser.

-- Click 'Convert to Word' and wait while LibreOffice processes the conversion on the server.
+3. Click 'Convert to Word' and wait while LibreOffice processes the file on the server.
+This typically takes 10 to 30 seconds depending on the file size and complexity.

-- Open the file in Microsoft Word, Google Docs, or LibreOffice Writer to edit it.
+5. Open the file in Microsoft Word, Google Docs, or LibreOffice Writer to review and edit it.

 Common problems